 Outside the courtroom, Brad serves on the Pennsylvania Bar Association’s Civil Litigation Council.
 He is the Editor-in-Chief for the Pennsylvania Bar Association’s Civil Litigation Newsletter and has published essays and articles regarding the legal rights of injured workers.
-In 2016, Brad won first place in the College of Workers' Compensation Lawyers' national writing competition.
-Brad wrote about worker safety in the “gig economy,” which includes companies like Lyft, Uber, Taskrabbit and Grubhub.
-Because of this article, the Pennsylvania Department of Labor and Industry invited Brad to speak as a panelist at its 2018 Pennsylvania Workers’ Compensation Conference.
+In 2016, Brad won first place in the College of Workers' Compensation Lawyers' national writing competition with an article on the “gig economy.”
+The Pennsylvania Department of Labor and Industry then invited Brad to speak as a panelist on the gig economy at its 2018 Pennsylvania Workers’ Compensation Conference.
 In 2015, Brad won the Pennsylvania Bar Association's Workers' Compensation Centennial Essay Contest for his essay on workers’ mental disabilities caused by mental stress.

 Brad earned his Juris Doctorate from Temple University James E. Beasley School of Law, where he was a member of the Temple Law Review and had his article on professional athletes’ marketing contracts published in Vol. 87 of the Temple Law Review.
 Prior to law school, Brad graduated magna cum laude from Gettysburg College and was inducted into the Phi Beta Kappa honor society.